This driver serves for communication with PLC devices Mitsubishi

 - The driver is incorporated into the PROMOTIC system by means of the PmaComm

 The driver supports the usage of both PmaCommMsg and PmaCommGroup objects.
-For common data transfers, it is easier to use the PmaCommGroup object.
+For common data transfers, it is better to use the PmaCommGroup object.

 The PROMOTIC application is the MASTER (i.e. it initiates the data transfer) from this communication point of view.